Attack by two people

-Aikido is a young Japanese martial art that developed from the 1930s onwards.
+Aikido is a young Japanese kind of BUDO that developed from the 1930s onwards.
 Based on feudal Japan's fighting techniques, it developed into an art of peace or non-fighting.

 Morihei Ueshiba (1883-1969) founded this art.
 Initially he defined his art with the name aiki-bujutsu, later aiki-budo and finally AIKIDO: "The way of harmony with the Ki of the Universe".